erictraut/mypy_issues/tc_topics.md

 # What constitutes a "trivial implementation" for purposes of determining whether a protocol method or abstract method is implemented?
 See https://discuss.python.org/t/calling-abstract-methods/42576/3

+# For a protocol that is implemented in a stub file, how is a default method implementation distinguished from a non-implemented one?
+What about implemented versus not-implemented variables?

 # Should a type checker enforce the return type for a function that is implemented with a `pass` statement?
 Or a `...` statement?

+# What type forms are compatible with `type[object]`?
+What are the principles that should be used?